Designer’s Field Guide

 - Own the invoice, but not necessarily the vision.
 Managing priorities is the key to running a high throughput design studio and in order to manage the priorities for a design resource you must be the one approving the invoice coming from that resource.
 However, there is a critical nuance here: you do not need to own creative control over the resource, you need to be the one who tells the resource who does have that control!
 When your stakeholders trust that you can de-couple these things, they will believe that your studio supplies them with on-demand creative power.

 - There is an important difference between 50% and 3/5 time.
-Except in the case of a true expert working independently and exclusively in his area of highest expertise, I’ve found that there is an important difference in efficiency between a contractor who is on a project 2 days/week and 1 day onsite as compared to one who is 3 days/week on a project, at least 2 days onsite.
+Except in the case of a true expert working independently and exclusively in her area of highest expertise, I’ve found that there is an important difference in efficiency between a contractor who is on a project 2 days/week and 1 day onsite as compared to one who is 3 days/week on a project, at least 2 days onsite.
 Partly this is because a 3/5 time resource develops more efficient communication channels to the rest of the design team and other collaborators.
-However I also think there is some kind of magic ‘engagement’ threshold that produces a qualitative jump in creativity and innovation once a person begins spending the majority of his week on one project.
+However I also think there is some kind of magic ‘engagement’ threshold that produces a qualitative jump in creativity and innovation once a person begins spending the majority of her week on one project.